saucelabs/sauce-docs/docs/api-testing/on-prem/bloodhound/basic-configuration.md

 description: "The default Bloodhound configuration module is file driven.
 All configuration files are located in the etc directory."
 ---

+>**Legacy Documentation**<br/>You're viewing legacy documentation for API Fortress (deployed via an on-premises container).
+To view documentation for the new SaaS version of API Fortress &#8212; now known as Sauce Labs API Testing and Monitoring (with Sauce Connect tunnels) &#8212; see [API Testing on the Sauce Labs Cloud](/api-testing/).

 The default Bloodhound configuration module is file driven.
 All configuration files are located in the `etc` directory.

 ## System configuration